Homemade Smoothies to Help Improve Your Memory

-- – Saturated fats and fatty acids: these directly affect your brain vascular health.
-You must keep this in mind.
+- – Saturated fats and fatty acids: these directly affect your brain’s circulatory health.
+You absolutely have to remember this.

-- – White sugar: It causes a certain state of nervousness and hyperactivity that is not best for stabilizing memory and concentration whatsoever.
+- – Processed, white sugar: It causes a state of restlessness and hyperactivity that’s not at all good for stabilizing memory and concentration.

 - – Alcohol: It very noticeably deteriorates your nervous system.
-You are unable to concentrate and you stop producing neuron connections, which are essential for remembering.
+You can’t concentrate and stop producing neuron connections, which are essential for memory.

-- – Proteins: they produce tryptophan and serotonin, especially those from red meat and cured cheeses, which negatively stimulates the nervous system.
+- – Proteins: they produce tryptophan and serotonin (especially from red meat and cured cheeses) which negatively stimulate the nervous system.

-- – Never forget to eat breakfast.
-Hypoglycemia states, for example, are very bad for concentration.
-You need to start the day with some basic nutrients that will give your brain enough energy.
-Remember that although it only represents 2% of your body, the brain alone needs 20% of your energy.
+- Never forget to eat breakfast.
+Having a low blood sugar, for one thing, is very bad for concentration.
+You need to start the day with some basic nutrients that will give your brain the energy it needs.
+Remember that even though it only represents 2% of your body, the brain alone needs 20% of your energy.

-- – Rest.
+- Rest.
 Sleep for at least eight hours a day.
-Your brain needs peace and rest in order to remember experiences and memories.
+Your brain needs calm and rest to store experiences and information in your memory.

-In the following sections, we will give you recipes for three excellent, nutritious, and energy-providing smoothies.
-You can drink whichever one you like once or twice a week.
-You will notice you feel less fatigued, and although you won’t notice it immediately, your brain will appreciate this nutritious supplement that will make it function better.
+Pick whichever one you like best, and drink it once or twice a week.
+You’ll see that you feel less fatigued.
+A lthough you won’t notice it immediately, your brain will appreciate this nutritious drink because it will help it function better.